 Today is a day when we honor those who gave the last full measure in service to our country and our country’s wars.

-You don’t have to agree with the reasons for a war to honor the individuals who died fighting it.
+You don’t have to agree with the reasons for a war to grieve the individuals who died fighting it.

 War is far from glorious.
 It’s ugly and dirty and awful.
 For those that fight it and those on whose land it is fought.